upbound/crossplane.github.io/content/master/concepts/managed-resources.md

 ---
 title: Managed Resources
-toc: true
 weight: 102
-indent: true
 ---

-# Managed Resources

-## Overview

 A Managed Resource (MR) is Crossplane's representation of a resource in an external system - most commonly a cloud provider.
 Managed Resources are opinionated, Crossplane Resource Model ([XRM][term-xrm]) compliant Kubernetes Custom Resources that are installed by a Crossplane [provider].

 For example, `RDSInstance` in the AWS Provider corresponds to an actual RDS Instance in AWS.
 There is a one-to-one relationship and the changes on managed